vCenter Single Sign-On installation displays an error referring to the vCenter Server, or the vSphere Client or vSphere Web Client.

 Ensure that a firewall is not blocking the vCenter Single Sign-On port (by default 7444).
 Ensure also that the machine on which vCenter Single Sign-On is installed has adequate free CPU, I/O, and RAM capacity.

 The IP address or FQDN is incorrect and the vCenter Single Sign-On service has not started or has started within the past minute.

-Verify that vCenter Single Sign-On is working by checking the status of vCenter Single Sign-On vmware-sso daemon.
+Verify that vCenter Single Sign-On is working by checking the status of vCenter Single Sign-On service (Windows) and vmware-sso daemon (Linux).

 Restart the service.
 If restarting does not correct the problem, see the recovery section of the vSphere Troubleshooting Guide.